 Another way is crowdsourcing referrals from your friends and neighbors or on your social media networks.
 These are usually the most valuable recommendations because they are coming from people you know.
 You’ll find out who to check out and which contractors to avoid.
 If you’re on nextdoor.com you can literally ask for recommendations from people right next door.
 Contractors rely upon positive word-of-mouth, so if someone you trust stands by them it’s likely they’ll do reliable work for you too.

 Are they properly licensed and insured?

-Not all states require licensure for heating and cooling contractors, but almost all of them do.
+Not all states require licensure for heating and cooling contractors, but nearly all of them do.
 It’s easy to search online to find out if your state requires a license so you know whether or not to ask for one when getting quotes from a contractor.
-The reason most states require licenses is simply to keep you from using a company that uses less than qualified workers.
+The reason most states require licenses is simply to protect you from using a company that uses less than qualified workers.

 When is the best time to ask these questions?

 The best time to ask questions and pick an HVAC contractor is right now, before something goes wrong with your system.
 Get your furnace checked out while it’s working properly and schedule your routine maintenance.